bjmcgill/Accounting-System-for-Small-Charities/README.md

 My next task is to create a split-transaction entry form, which will enable the user to add transactions of two or more parts to the Ledger/Journal.
 The program will automatically create a balancing entry in the Ledger assigned to the Imbalance Account, if the entries entered by the user do not balance.

+# BJ McGill Update 05-07-2025

+I have decided to use pandas and tksheet to handle the table gui for the split-transaction entry form.
+I have already managed to create a simple ledger grid which reads in information from a sql query into a pandas datafile.
+I display this in tksheet and I can then click on individual cells to edit them.
+Then on clicking a save button, the program reads the datafile updating the sql tables.

+This is quite a different way of doing things than David's project, and the progress I have made so far has led me to decide I will create my own accounting project in a new repository, and just use David's repository as a guide.
+I will keep you informed when I have made enough progress to upload it onto github.

+I will keep things simple until I have learned enough to share my work with you.

 The original README.md file now follows -: